 - a.
 Background - b.
 Specific Aims - c.
 Preliminary data (if available) - d.
 Research design, experimental methods and analytical plan - e.
 Research limitations and/or potential pitfalls - f.
 Human Subjects (if applicable, maximum 3 pages, not included in page limit). - a.
 Research involving Human Subjects and/or requiring IRB approval must include the possible risks of the study as well as steps planned to protect patient safety.
 Justification for the sample size included in the research design must be provided.
 Consistent with current NIH policies, funded clinical research must include women and minority groups as well as a rationale that speaks to composition of the study population.
 Any exclusions within the study population need to be described and scientifically justified. - g.
 References (not included in page limit) - 10.
+Research and Career Development Plan (maximum of 1 page): Not included in Research Proposal page limit): Create a table that outlines the project timeline, milestones, related research/career development activities, and mentor(s) contributions associated with the proposed specific aims, overall project goals, and other activities. - 11.
 Mentor's Biosketch and List of Trainees: Use the current NIH Biographical Sketch form.
-A maximum of 3 co-mentor biosketches will be allowed (maximum 6 pages each). - Include a listing of previous trainees with their current positions (included in page count)
+A maximum of 3 co-mentor biosketches will be allowed.
+Biosketches should include a listing of previous trainees with their current positions (maximum 6 pages each, including trainee list).

-11. Program Budget and Other Support Form (template provided):
+12. Program Budget and Other Support Form (template provided):

 Complete the form according to the instructions.
-The Applicant should provide current base salary, additional mentor support and justification for the proposed use of the \$25,000 flexible allowance for each year of funding.
+The Applicant should provide current total compensation, additional mentor support and justification for the proposed use of the \$25,000 flexible allowance for each year of funding.
 Both the Applicant and Mentor should provide Current and Pending support information.

-- Other Support includes all financial resources, whether Federal, non-Federal, commercial, or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
-Prizes or gifts do not need to be included. - Duplication of funding is not allowable.
+• Other Support includes all financial resources, whether Federal, non-Federal, commercial, or institutional, available in direct support of an individual's research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
+Prizes or gifts do not need to be included.

+- Duplication of funding is not allowable.
 PI/Applicant and Mentor should list all active and pending support, addressing potential overlap (if any) associated with the current proposed specific aims.
 If the research project is supported by other funding sources, a plan must be provided outlining how duplication of funding will be avoided. - Effort devoted to projects must be measured as a percentage and indicated for each project. - If applicable, please also provide grant overlap for co-investigator's/key personnel.

-12. Letters of Recommendation: (submitted confidentially online)
+13. Letters of Recommendation: (submitted confidentially online)

 THREE (3) confidential letters are required and must be submitted through the online system.
 They must be from 1) your Mentor; 2) your Thesis Advisor, Residency Director, Fellowship Director, Division/Department Chair, or equivalent who can comment on your training; and 3) your choice.